camunda-community-hub/path-syntax-translator/README.md

     -   `id-...` - ids can be added if elements in the same scope share the same label, but you need to target a specific one
 -   a label: use `""` for the label

-To describe elements within a subprocess, indent each line when describing the elements of it.
+To describe elements within a subprocess, indent each line when describing the elements inside of it.

 ### Fragements